-- 116.1.
-Ensure effective implementation of policies laid down by the Senate and the ASPRC with regard to the proper administration of graduate programs; develop policies and guidelines and frameworks on curricular development process of graduate programs and, upon approval, ensure the implementation thereof by academic units; - 116.2.
-Plan, initiate, coordinate and assist the development of strategic plan for efficient management of existing and expansion graduate programs, and opening of new ones based on needs and on national priorities; - 116.3.
-Assemble data on graduate intake capacity and reconcile needs with capacities; - 116.4.
-Recommend ways of fostering the development of graduate programs in the University; - 116.5.
-Coordinate and facilitate the development of trans-and interdisciplinary graduate programs in consultation with the colleges, departments, schools and centers concerned; - 116.6.
-Collaborate and facilitate internal and external assistance for graduate programs and their research activities; - 116.7.
-Ensure standards set are met in graduate program development and implementation; - 116.8.
-Collect, process, deploy and disseminate information and data on graduate academic programs; - 116.9.
-Monitor the management of graduate programs in colleges and forward recommendations; and - 116.10.
-Perform such other duties as may be assigned by the AVP.
+- 113.1. ensure effective implementation of policies laid down by the Senate and the ASPRC with regard to the proper administration of graduate programs; - 113.2. develop policies and guidelines and frameworks on curricular development process of graduate programs and, upon approval, ensure the implementation thereof by academic units; - 113.3. plan, initiate, coordinate and assist the development of strategic plan for efficient management of existing and expansion graduate programs, and opening of new ones based on needs and on national priorities; - 113.4. assemble data on graduate intake capacity and reconcile needs with capacities;

+113.5. recommend ways of fostering the development of graduate programs in the University;

+- 113.6. coordinate and facilitate the development of trans-and interdisciplinary graduate programs in consultation with the colleges, departments, schools and centers concerned; - 113.7. collaborate and facilitate internal and external assistance for graduate programs and their research activities; - 113.8 handle all matters related to examination of theses and dissertations including selection of examiners, their payments, dissertation and thesis evaluations, and handling complaints arising thereof as well as administer regular budget related to these activities allocated and transferred to it by the University; - 113.9. ensure standards set are met in graduate program development and implementation; - 113.10. collect, process, deploy and disseminate information and data on graduate academic programs; - 113.11. monitor the management of graduate programs in colleges and forward recommendations; and

+113.12. perform such other duties as may be assigned by the AVP.

-Article 117.
+Article 114.
 Admission to Graduate Studies and Transfer of Graduate Students